 The design of our sampling protocol did not include spatial aspects such as seed dispersal or detailed soil data.
-While we considered a wide range of models of forest dynamics, from stand to global scales, the simulation setup was limited to 1 ha regeneration values.
-This lack of consideration of spatial scale is appropriate for stand-scale models, but it potentially puts the landscape models at a disadvantage, as they have been built to be accurate at the landscape level.
-Without spatial context, we are limiting regeneration to the seed influx from the stand itself, unless the model has a background seed input.
-Yet, the global models should not be at a disadvantage due to the limited spatial considerations (but cf. Snell et al. 2018; or Lehsten et al. 2019), as they are usually lacking dispersal between cells and are based on a strong abstraction of horizontal space (Hanbury-Brown, Ward, and Kueppers 2022).
-Lastly, detailed data on soil conditions were not available from the observed data, and independent, admittedly rather coarse data for soil and climatic water balance had to be used instead.
-It is noteworthy that many models represent drought based on detailed indicators based e.g. on soil water holding capacity, which had to be derived from a rough soil quality measure.
+While we considered a wide range of models of forest dynamics, from stand to global scales, the simulation setup was limited a spatial scale of 1 ha.
+This lack of consideration of spatial scale relationships is appropriate for stand-scale models, but it potentially puts the landscape models at a disadvantage, as they have been built to be accurate at the landscape level: without any spatial context, we are limiting tree regeneration to the seed influx from the stand itself, unless the model has a background seed input.
+Yet, the global models should not be at a disadvantage here due to their inherently limited spatial considerations (but cf. Snell et al. 2018; or Lehsten et al. 2019), as they are usually lacking dispersal between cells and are based on a strong abstraction of horizontal space (Hanbury-Brown, Ward, and Kueppers 2022).
+Lastly, detailed data on soil conditions were not available from the observed data, and independent, admittedly coarse data for soil properties and the climatic water balance had to be used instead.
+It is noteworthy that many models represent drought using detailed indicators based e.g. on soil water holding capacity, which had to be derived from a rough soil quality measure.
 This may at least partially explain the unsatisfactory performance of many models along the drought axis (i.e., climatic water balance).

 Research recommendations

-With our study, we have demonstrated that models of forest dynamics need a focus on tree regeneration modules to make them more robust.
-It remains uncertain what level of detail is required to model regeneration processes, and this must be addressed in future research.
+With our study, we have demonstrated that models of forest dynamics need a focus on their regeneration modules to make them more robust.
+It remains uncertain what level of detail is required to model tree regeneration, and this must be addressed in future research.
 We recommend that the improvement of the regeneration modules is implemented as additional features that can be traced back, as done here for the variants of ForClim and ForCEEPS, and that model complexity and structure must always be connected with modeling objectives (Albrich et al. 2020).
 If it should be necessary to include more detail in the regeneration models, this will come with higher parameterisation efforts.
 This will most likely lead to lower generalization because the required data will have to be collected from specific locations, as currently there is no general, comprehensive regeneration dataset available.

-Therefore, we further recommend that more effort should be invested into collecting harmonized datasets on tree regeneration.
+Therefore, we further recommend that more effort should be invested into collecting harmonized datasets in a site-specific manner covering the different aspects leading to tree regeneration.
 We emphasize that datasets such as EuFoRIa are invaluable and should be expanded in both their spatial extent (e.g., towards boreal and Mediterranean conditions) as well as in time (e.g., continuing the monitoring into the future).
 Such data will allow for a better evaluation of forest models and help to reduce the uncertainty in their projections, which is crucial when they are used as tools for predicting e.g. the impacts of anthropogenic climate change.

 In the present study, we have considered tree regeneration in the equilibrium state only.
 It is equally important to understand how these models project tree regeneration after changes in forest structure by disturbances (Seidl and Turner 2022), or under different management strategies (Lindner, Lasch, and Erhard 2000).
-However, this will require an entirely different set of observed data, and potentially not all models of forest dynamics would be able to assess the relationship of these aspects on tree regeneration, e.g. due to the lack of disturbance or appropriate management modules.
+However, this will require an entirely different set of observed data, and potentially not all forest models would be able to assess the relationship of these aspects on tree regeneration, e.g. due to the lack of disturbance or appropriate management modules.